There are two basic ways to go about doing the Golden Ratio (or Divine Ratio same thing.) One is to do math and do the ratio thing by the number.

 – Step 1 – Find the center of your work area.
 You do this by drawing lines to opposite corners of the work space in a large “X” shape.
 The point where the two lines cross is the center of your work space.
 Take your square and draw a line straight UP to the top of your work space.
 This line is not in the diagram.
 In fact you can just mark the top of your work space without drawing a line to it.

 – Step 2 – Draw 1 line each from this center top point to each of the bottom corners of your work space.

 – Step 3 – Where the lines cross (in the diagram points F and H).
 Draw a line straight up to the top of your work space.

 – Step 4 – From the left top point draw a line to where the right crossing point is (in the diagram that point is labelled “F”.
 From the right top point draw a line to left crossing point (in the diagram that point is labelled “H”)

 – Step 5 – Using your square – At point “R” in the diagram draw a line over to the left line.
 Stop when you touch this left line.
 If you are making a double column start again at Point Q and draw over to the right ling.
 If you are just using one work space start at “R” again and draw over to the right line.

 – Step 6 – Using your square – From these stopping points draw a line straight down until you run into a line, stop at the line.

-- Step 7 – If you are using a single space simply connect the two bottom dots and you have your work space.
+– Step 7 – If you are using a single space simply connect the two bottom dots and you have your text block.
 Congratulations.

 – Step 7A – If you are creating columns draw a light line all the way across the bottom using the two bottom points as your start and finish.
 Then using a square draw a line from R to the bottom line and draw a line from the Q to the bottom line.
 Erase the line between the two boxes you have just created.